Multiple Myeloma Clinical Trial

 Group 3 (RRMM Triplets) Arm D: Modakafusp alfa + Daratumumab + Pomalidomide

 The study will be conducted worldwide.
-The maximum treatment duration in this study for Group 1 is until disease progression or unacceptable toxicity, or up to 2 years for minimal/measurable residual disease (MRD) negative participants, whichever occurs first.
-The maximum treatment duration in this study for Group 2 and Group 3 is until disease progression or unacceptable toxicity, whichever occurs first.
+The maximum treatment duration in this study for Group 1 is until disease progression or unacceptable toxicity, or up to 2 years for minimal/measurable residual disease (MRD) negative [-] participants, whichever occurs first.
+The maximum treatment duration in this study for Group 2 and Group 3 is until disease progression, unacceptable toxicity or until any other discontinuation criterion is met, whichever occurs first.
 Overall time to participate in the study is approximately up to 5 years.

-Group 1 (NDMM maintenance: modakafusp alfa/lenalidomide) only must have:
+Group 1 (MM maintenance: modakafusp alfa/lenalidomide) only must have:

-Post ASCT MRD positive (10^-5 threshold by local SOC methods or central assessment, if a prior local MRD assessment had not been performed).
+MRD positive ( after ASCT (MRD assessed at a threshold of 10^-5 by local SOC methods or central assessment, if a prior local MRD assessment had not been performed).

 No prior progression after initial therapy (at any time before starting maintenance).
 Participants whose induction therapy was changed due to suboptimal response or toxicity will be eligible if they do not meet criteria for progression.
 In addition, no more than 2 regimens will be allowed before ASCT, excluding dexamethasone alone.